 - Using drugs, or offering to use drugs, in the course of performing therapy.

 - Failing to keep records consistent with sound clinical judgment, professional standards, and the nature of services being rendered.

 II.
-Sexual violations
+Sexual misconduct

 - Engaging in sexual relations with a client, or a former client within two years following termination of therapy.
 Sexual contact with a client—or with a former client, when therapy was terminated in order to have sex—is also a crime in California.

 - Committing an act of sexual abuse or sexual misconduct with a client.
 This would include, for example, a sexual assault such as fondling the client without his or her consent, as well as doing so with the client’s consent.

 - Committing an act punishable as a sex crime, if that act or solicitation is “substantially related” to the qualifications, functions, or duties of a therapist.
 Criminal conviction is not required.